-- Bob seemed just fine playing Zac Brown Band's "Toes" uncensored – the lyric, "I've got my toes in the water/ass in the sand" – when it was scaling the charts, but every occurrence of the song after the fact has been censored ("I've got my toes in the water/toes in the sand").
+- Bob seemed just fine playing Zac Brown Band's "Toes" uncensored ("I've got my toes in the water/ass in the sand") when it was scaling the charts, but every occurrence of the song after the fact has deferred to the radio edit ("I've got my toes in the water/toes in the sand").

-- Early-Installment Weirdness: The first year or so opened identically to the latter-day Kingsley ACC shows by playing back the previous week's #1, either in its entirety or abridged.
+- Early Installment Weirdness: The first year or so opened identically to the latter-day Kingsley ACC shows by playing back the previous week's #1, either in its entirety or abridged.
 He eventually settled on a montage of the previous week's Top 5.
 It also took him a couple years before introducing "CT40 Flashback".

 - Lance Tidwell of 92.5 WWYZ in Hartford, Connecticut filled in for the September 1, 2012 show.

-- For the August 31, 2013 show, Carolyn Kruse of WKLB in Boston filled in for Bob.
+- For the August 31, 2013 and November 1, 2014 shows, Carolyn Kruse of WKLB in Boston filled in for Bob.

-- Previously On: Each program begins with a montage of the previous week's Top 5 hits.
+- Previously on : Each program begins with a montage of the previous week's Top 5 hits.

 - Rearrange the Song: Like its predecessor, it almost always uses the radio edits of songs.
 Some songs are also cut down or faded out early if time is running short.

-- Spiritual Successor: To ACC's original format.
+- Spiritual Successor: To Kingsley-era ACC.